 The prevent duty builds on existing local participants.
 Local Safeguarding Children's Boards (LSCBs) are responsible for coordinating what is done by local agencies for the purpose of safeguarding and promoting the welfare of children in their local area e.g. they guide us via their threshold documents.
 This will be applied to risk of radicalisation too.
-We will continue to work in partnership with our LSCB and our local children's services team (copies of the threshold document are held in school by the DSL and in the Pastoral Office (QEHS), it is also available on the LSCB website).
+We will continue to work in partnership with our LSCB and our local children's services team (copies of the threshold document are held in school by the DSL.
+It is also available on the LSCB website).